CEPR's action plan for Ukraine's wartime economy

 Ash complains that because most of the money being given to Ukraine is in the form of interest-bearing loans, Ukraine is “being charged to fight this war for us” and calls for more of the aid to be given as grants that don’t have to be paid back.
 According to the Kiel Institute for the World Economy, the share of grants in the EU aid programme is only 1%, whereas the corresponding share for the US is 87%, according to CEPR.

-Sovereign and private investors have also pitched in, recently giving Kyiv a 1-2 year debt repayment holiday and the resulting $6bn in savings for the government and state owned enterprises over 2022-2023 will be helpful, but this will go only a small way toward closing the fiscal gap, the CEPR authors said.
+Sovereign and private investors have also pitched in, recently giving Kyiv a 1- to 2-year debt repayment holiday and the resulting $6bn in savings for the government and state-owned enterprises over 2022-2023 will be helpful, but this will go only a small way towards closing the fiscal gap, the CEPR authors said.

 Things are coming to a head as the government starts reversing one policy after the next as it increasingly focuses on husbanding what dwindling resources it has.